15 Expats Talk about Health Insurance and Healthcare in Ohio

 Are healthcare and health insurance expensive in Ohio?

 "Healthcare and health insurance in Ohio can be expensive.
 The cost of healthcare and health insurance in Ohio is largely dependent on the type of coverage and plan chosen.
 Generally, health insurance plans in Ohio are more expensive than those in other states, and the cost of healthcare services can also be high.
-Additionally, the cost of health insurance in Ohio can vary depending on the age, location, and income of the individual," commented one expat living in Ohio.
+Additionally, the cost of health insurance in Ohio can vary depending on the age, location, and income of the individual," mentioned one expat in Ohio.

 What are emergency services like in Ohio?